hmakhlouf/TechCnsltng_WorkSpace/sqoop/sqoop.md

 );
 ```

-- insert data to the table
+2. Insert Data into the PostgreSQL Table:
 ```
 INSERT INTO hocine_us_states (State, City, ZipCode) VALUES